postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 Postman Monitors give you continuous visibility into the health and performance of your APIs.
 Setting up a new monitor is easy and flexible.
 Quickly create an uptime monitor (open beta) to keep watch on a single API endpoint.
 Or create a collection-based monitor to run API test scripts, chain together multiple requests, and validate critical API flows.

-Once the monitor is running you’ll get alerted to any system outages or test failures, so you can quickly identify and address issues before your API’s consumers are affected.
+Once the monitor is running you’ll get alerted to any system outages or test failures, so you can identify and address issues before your API’s consumers are affected.

 ## Contents